experientials/build-template/Brain/Alpine/opencv/README.md

   make -j$(nproc) && make install && cd .. && rm -rf build
 ```

-**!!Important!!** The above compilation requires a lot of Ram.
+**!!Important!!** The above compilation requires a lot of RAM space (if you are in diskless mode).
 If you don't have swap, extend the tmpfs size by running `mount -o remount,size=4G,noatime /`